Lake Fork Fishing Reports

 FROM: J & M Guide Service

-It is getting time for the Sealy Big Bass Splash on the 15th, 16th and 17th of September and the Berkley Bass tournament on the 21 and 22 of October.
-We are now taking reservations for Guided Bass trips to help you get ready for those tournaments.
+Now that the Big Bass Splash is over with, it is time to get ready for the Berkley Bass Tournament.
+It is the 21st and 22nd of October.
+We are now booking guided Bass trips to help you to get ready for the Berkley Bass Tournament or just to enjoy the fall bass fishing here at Lake Fork.
 Give us a call at (903) 413-6919 or E-mail us at firstname.lastname@example.org.
-Have a safe fishing week and stay hydrated.
+Have a safe fishing week.